About Transoesophageal Echocardiography

 Transoesophageal echocardiography is the term given to an ultrasound examination of your heart via an endoscope (a long, flexible telescope) placed inside your oesophagus.
 The technique is the same as the transthoracic echocardiograph, in which high frequency sound waves are used to create a moving picture of your heart.

 Why am I having a Transoesophageal Echocardiography?

-The test will be performed as an inpatient and therefore will require admission into hospital.
+The test will be performed as an inpatient (usually as a day case) and therefore will require admission into hospital.
 You will be required to fast for at least 6 hours prior to the procedure, that means nothing to eat or drink, including water.
 Check with your doctor before taking your usual medications, as some may be withheld until after your procedure.
 If you are on Warfarin you may be required to check your INR level before the procedure to ensure that it is not too high.

 How is the test performed?

 A cardiologist will be performing the transoesophageal echo along with an anaesthetist and nursing staff.
 An IV line (drip) will be placed in your arm and medications given to put you into a light sleep.
 Your electrocardiogram (ECG), oxygen levels and other vital signs will be monitored during and after the procedure.
 A mouth guard may be used to protect your teeth.